emilywang188/emilywang188/README.md

 </p>

-# hi, i'm emily (˶˃ ᵕ ˂˶)
+# hi, i'm emily!

 <a href="https://emilywang.vercel.app">visit my portfolio!</a>

 ## about ᯓ★
-i design and develop software that makes life a little more fun c:
+i design and develop software that makes life a little more fun.

 - 🏫 i'm a senior at brown university, studying computer science with a focus on AI and design.
 - 🤖 this summer, i'm interning as an AI-focused software engineer at ace hardware!